 What is Global Warming?

-Here are the numbers that we have available for us today:- According to the National Oceanic and Atmospheric Administration, the earth’s combined land and ocean temperature has increased at an average rate of 0.13 degrees Fahrenheit (0.08 degrees Celsius) per decade since 1880.
+According to the National Oceanic and Atmospheric Administration, as stated in the administrations 2020 Annual Climate Report, the earth’s combined land and ocean temperature has increased at an average rate of 0.13 degrees Fahrenheit (0.08 degrees Celsius) per decade since 1880.
 In addition, the average rate of increase after 1981 has more than doubled to 0.32°F (0.18°C ) per decade.